Thinking about a new grant application?

 Multidisciplinary teams include senior faculty, technical experts, and ICTS core personnel, as well as subject level ad hoc panelists, who works with investigators at any stage of a research project.
 RF teams are assembled and selected for the goals and gaps of your project.

-The Research Forum Program supports research across the translational spectrum from basic science to clinical trials and implementation into practice and policy in the areas of child health, medical health sciences, precision medicine and community engagement.
+The Research Forum Program supports research across the translational spectrum from basic science to clinical trials and implementation into practice and policy in the areas of child health, medical health sciences, precision health and community engagement.
 All RF Teams hold monthly meetings for investigators developing projects and can provide rapid grant review and turn-around for time-sensitive or opportunity-driven submissions.

 The RF can help: